TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 #.
 Other changes **related** to this change.
 This can be either due to a similar topic or because the commit summary is
    related to the change we are currently reviewing.

 #.
 The **current review status**.
-Here you can see who has voted (and how they voted) on a change, yet.
-Notice that if a
+Here you can see who has voted (and how they voted) on a change.
+Note that if a
-   change gets refined over time with new patch sets your votes will be reset (simply because the review has changed.
+   change gets refined over time with new patch sets, your votes will be reset (simply because the review has changed).

 #.
 All **changed files** in this current change.
 You can click every file to take a look at what exactly has changed.
 There
    is a select box on top of the file list that allows you to do a diff between patch sets to quickly see what has changed.